Babe Ruth: "Called shot" and final Yankee years (1929–1934)

 Before the 1929 season, Ruppert (who had bought out Huston in 1923) announced that the Yankees would wear uniform numbers to allow fans at cavernous Yankee Stadium to easily identify the players.
 The Cardinals and Indians had each experimented with uniform numbers; the Yankees were the first to use them on both home and away uniforms.
 Ruth batted third and was given number 3.
 According to a long-standing baseball legend, the Yankees adopted their now-iconic pinstriped uniforms in hopes of making Ruth look slimmer.
 In truth, though, they had been wearing pinstripes since 1915.

 Although the Yankees started well, the Athletics soon proved they were the better team in 1929, splitting two series with the Yankees in the first month of the season, then taking advantage of a Yankee losing streak in mid-May to gain first place.
 Although Ruth performed well, the Yankees were not able to catch the Athletics—Connie Mack had built another great team.
-Tragedy struck the Yankees late in the year as manager Huggins died at 51 of erysipelas, a bacterial skin infection, on September 25, only ten days after he had last directed the team.
+Tragedy struck the Yankees late in the year when manager Huggins died at 51 of erysipelas, a bacterial skin infection, on September 25, only ten days after he had last directed the team.
 Despite their past differences, Ruth praised Huggins and described him as a "great guy".
 The Yankees finished second, 18 games behind the Athletics.
 Ruth hit .345 during the season, with 46 home runs and 154 RBIs.

 On October 17, the Yankees hired Bob Shawkey as manager; he was their fourth choice.
 Ruth had politicked for the job of player-manager, but Ruppert and Barrow never seriously considered him for the position.
 Stout deemed this the first hint Ruth would have no future with the Yankees once he retired as a player.
 Shawkey, a former Yankees player and teammate of Ruth, would prove unable to command Ruth's respect.

 On January 7, 1930, salary negotiations between the Yankees and Ruth quickly broke down.
 Having just concluded a three-year contract at an annual salary of $70,000, Ruth promptly rejected both the Yankees' initial proposal of $70,000 for one year and their 'final' offer of two years at seventy-five—the latter figure equaling the annual salary of then US President Herbert Hoover; instead, Ruth demanded at least $85,000 and three years.
 When asked why he thought he was "worth more than the President of the United States," Ruth responded: "Say, if I hadn't been sick last summer, I'd have broken hell out of that home run record!
 Besides, the President gets a four-year contract.
 I'm only asking for three."
 Exactly two months later, a compromise was reached, with Ruth settling for two years at an unprecedented $80,000 per year.
 Ruth's salary was more than 2.4 times greater than the next-highest salary that season, a record margin as of 2025.